Stereotactic body radiosurgery for prostate cancer

-- Using this form of brain cancer radiation therapy, we can reach tumors in the brain without the risks of surgery.
+Using this technology, our doctors are able to reach tumors deep inside the body without the risks of surgery.
 There is no incision, minimal discomfort, and few of the risks typically associated with surgery, such as infection.